-Account Abstraction is not new.
-We’ve been pioneering it since 2019.
+Account Abstraction pioneering since 2019

 Web3 has been buzzing around Account Abstraction (AA) since ETH Denver.
 Devs are exploring it.
 Thought leaders are touting it.
 VCs are trying to define it.
 Even though Vitalik himself has spoken about how Account Abstraction is the path forward, AA is not a shiny new thing.